-By now, you’re probably aware that the online business sphere is served by platforms with increasingly diverse tariffs.
-On one end of the spectrum, we have ecommerce platforms that charge hundreds or even thousands of dollars per month, while on the other end of it, we’ve seen some of the best cheap ecommerce platforms levying surprisingly low rates.
+If you’re reading this, then you’re probably well aware that the online business world is filled with platforms that come in a wide range of price points.
+On one end of the spectrum, we have ecommerce platforms that charge hundreds or even thousands of dollars per month.
+On the other end of it, we’ve seen some of the best cheap ecommerce platforms offering surprisingly low rates.

 This post is about the latter!
 What follows is our comparison of the best cheap ecommerce platforms that the market has to offer.

-Now, for obvious reasons, cheap ecommerce platforms are exceedingly popular with startups and small businesses – which easily form the majority of ecommerce platform end-users when compounded.
+Now, for obvious reasons, cheap ecommerce platforms are exceedingly popular with startups and small businesses.
+When combined, these groups also form the majority of ecommerce platform end-users.

-It is this sheer number that, in fact, is inviting more solution providers into the market – consequently forcing even the veteran ecommerce platforms to partake in aggressive price wars.
+It is this sheer number that, in fact, is inviting more solution providers into the market.
+Consequently, this is forcing even veteran ecommerce platforms to partake in aggressive price wars.

-Well, of course, we’ve been enjoying the resulting cheap ecommerce platform rates.
-But then again, on the flip side, it turns out that entrepreneurs are getting overwhelmed by the now countless low-priced options on the market.
-Gone are the days when we’d choose the best cheap ecommerce platforms from just a handful of dominant providers. 🤷♂️
+Of course, we, as the end users, have been enjoying the resulting cheap ecommerce platform rates.
+However, entrepreneurs have also been getting overwhelmed by the now countless low-priced options on the market.
+Simply put, it’s a crowded market.
+Gone are the days when you could choose the best cheap ecommerce platforms from just a handful of dominant providers. 🤷♂️

-This post is meant to make the decision easier for you.
+This roundup is meant to make the decision easier for you.

 Without further ado, below are some deciding factors that you should consider when picking your ideal cheap ecommerce platform: